 And who are those who dismiss perfection as pie in the sky?
-Well, that would be everyone who's played for a long time but isn't a virtuoso.
-We're sensible, or so we think.
-We believe perfection is an impossible dream.
+Well, that would be me and everyone else who's not a virtuoso.
+We're the "sensible" ones.
+We "know" that perfection is an impossible dream.
 So we putter along, vaguely hoping we'll get better without embracing the exacting standards of the virtuoso.
 Fortunately, however, we don't have to be permanent members of the mediocrity cult.
 (I don't want to stay there.
 Do you?)
-We can at any time join the rarified ranks of the virtuoso practicer.
+We can at any time cross over to the rarified ranks of the virtuoso practicer.
 We just have to tire, at long last, of cutting corners.
 Once there, we may not rise to the heights of those who made that decision at a tender age.
 But we may catch a glimpse of the promised land.